Nonta72/spacewar-ubports/README.md

 Welcome to a dualboot project with Ubuntu Touch and Android for the Nothing Phone 1 (Spacewar) This tree is deeply based on Fairphone 5 (fp5) on Ubports Gitlab reference port (halium 11)
 # WARNING:
-This project is very experimental and is very dangerous and might risk hard-bricking your phone!
-Your data may and may not be wiped.
+This project is very experimental and is very dangerous and you might risk hard-bricking your phone!
+Your data may and may not be wiped depending on how much data you have consumed in the partition.
 Proceed with caution.
-You also should boot android **at least once**!!!
+You should also boot android **at least once**!!!
 # Guide to dualboot:

 1. Download the latest release of Ubuntu Touch